dnesteryuk/site_prism.vcr/README.md

 end
 ```

+#### Path helper method

-In case you have a lot of cassettes which are stored in some subdirectory, there is a more better way for defining fixtures:
+In case you have a lot of cassettes which are stored in some subdirectory, there is more better way for defining cassettes:

 ```ruby
 class ProductsPage < SitePrism::Page